Residual Elements in Steel

 Residual elements enter steel from impurities in ore, coke, flux and scrap; from these, scrap is considered to be the main source of residuals.
 The most commonly found residuals are Cu, Ni, Cr, Mo, and Sn.
 The acceptance limits of these residuals depend mainly on product requirements.

-A major problem of the recycling process is to control the level of undesirable elements or residuals elements in order to ensure the steel cleanness required by the product performance.
-The most of steels used today are low carbon/low alloy and extra deep drawing grades of steel.
+A major problem of the recycling process is to control the level of undesirable elements or residual elements in order to ensure the steel cleanliness required by the product performance.
+Most steels used today are low carbon/low alloy and extra deep drawing grades of steel.
 The properties of these steels are very sensitive to the residual elements content and to the thermomechanical processing.

-As far as flat products and reinforcing bars are concerned, Table 1 shows typical values of main residual elements for the EAF route, in wt%.
+As far as flat products and reinforcing bars are concerned, Table 1 shows typical values of main residual elements for the EAF route, in weight percentage.

 Cu Ni Cr Mo Sn